taiki-e/install-action/TOOLS.md

 # Tools

+This is a list of tools that are installed from manifests managed in this action.

+If a tool not included in the list below is specified, this action uses [cargo-binstall] as a fallback.

+> If `$CARGO_HOME/bin` is not available, Rust-related binaries will be installed to `$HOME/.cargo/bin`.<br>
+> If `$HOME/.cargo/bin` is not available, Rust-related binaries will be installed to `/usr/local/bin`.<br>
+> If `/usr/local/bin` is not available, binaries will be installed to `$HOME/.install-action/bin`.<br>

 | Name | Where binaries will be installed | Where will it be installed from | Supported platform | License |
 | ---- | -------------------------------- | ------------------------------- | ------------------ | ------- |
 | [**biome**](https://biomejs.dev) | `/usr/local/bin` | [GitHub Releases](https://github.com/biomejs/biome/releases) | Linux, macOS, Windows | [Apache-2.0](https://github.com/biomejs/biome/blob/main/LICENSE-APACHE) OR [MIT](https://github.com/biomejs/biome/blob/main/LICENSE-MIT) |